orbbec/OrbbecSDK-dev/README.md

 # Open Source Orbbec SDK

 > [!IMPORTANT]
 > Welcome to Orbbec's latest open-source Orbbec SDK!
-Before you begin using this version of the SDK, it's crucial to check the [device support list](#12-supported-devices) to verify that your device is supported to ensure compatibility**.
+Before you begin using this version of the SDK, it's crucial to check the [device support list](#12-supported-devices) to verify that your device is supported to ensure compatibility.

 ## 1. Introduction